adhd and hormones

 Perimenopause and ADHD

 Perimenopause brings unpredictable rises and drops in hormones that can worsen forgetfulness, fatigue, and mood swings.
-Learn about specific risks and supports in
+This transition typically begins in the 40s and can last 4-10 years.

 perimenopause and ADHD: special risks of depression.
 Even well-managed ADHD may feel different in this stage, so periodic treatment reviews are helpful.